Actindo-AG/Documentation/RetailSuiteAccounting/Operation/06_DeleteBookings.md

 # Delete bookings

-The *Accounting* module allows to delete bookings in the *Bookings* tab, for example, if content errors are found or if the booking was created for test purposes.
+The *Accounting* module allows to delete bookings in the *BOOKINGS* tab, for example, if content errors are found or if the booking was created for test purposes.

 It is possible to delete single bookings or multiple bookings at once.
 Bear in mind, however, that the bookings to be deleted must be unprocessed.
 For detailed information, see [Process bookings](07_ProcessBookings.md).
 In fact, a booking that has already been processed cannot be deleted, as the [DELETE] button will change to inactive (greyed out) when clicking on a unprocessed booking.